simonguichandut/WillMyFlightBeLate/README.md

 # Why Is My Flight Late?

 This is our data science project for the Erdos Institute data science bootcamp 2023.
-We will be using machine learning to figure out Why Is My Flight Late?!!
+We will be using machine learning to answer the question, Why is My Flight Late?

 ## Team
 - Ketan Sand